quii/go-http-reference-impl/bdd-draft.md

 - Working with 3rd party systems like databases
 - Tests for the above

-People can get in to trouble with acceptance tests where they are red for a long time.
+People can get in to trouble with acceptance tests where they are failing for a long time.
 For this reason, try to find ways to "cheat" and get it passing as quickly as possible.
 Once you have the test passing you've proved a lot of things

 - Your Dockerfile is setup correctly
 - Your routing is correct